zenoamaro/react-quill/README.md

 : Selector or DOM element used by Quill to constrain position of popups.
 Defaults to `document.body`.

 `children`
 : A single React element that will be used as the editing area for Quill in place of the default, which is a `<div>`.
 Note that you cannot use a `<textarea>`, as it is not a supported target.
 Note also that updating children is costly, as it will cause the Quill editor to be recreated.
-Use value if you want to control the html contents of the editor.
+Set the `value` prop if you want to control the html contents of the editor.

 `onChange(content, delta, source, editor)`
 : Called back with the new contents of the editor after change.
 It will be passed the HTML contents of the editor, a delta object expressing the change-set itself, the source of the change, and finally a read-only proxy to editor accessors such as `getText()`.